Ayesh/WordPress-Password-Hash/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Makes Wordpress use PHP's native password_hash() functions for portable, stronger, and time-attack safe bcrypt and Argon2 hashes.
+Makes WordPress use PHP's native password_hash() functions for portable, stronger, and time-attack safe bcrypt and Argon2 hashes.

 == Description ==

 *Requires PHP 5.5 or later*

-This plugin swaps out Wordpress core's password hashing mechanism with PHP 5.5's `password_hash()` and its accompanying functions.
+This plugin swaps out WordPress core's password hashing mechanism with PHP 5.5's `password_hash()` and its accompanying functions.
 By default, PHP uses bcrypt to hash the passwords.
 If available, this plugin will use modern Argon2 algorithm.
 The transition will be transparent.

 *  A password salt will be generated using a Cryptographically Secure Pseudo-Random Number Generator (`CSPRNG`)
 *  Password hashes are safe from dictionary attacks with rainbow tables or any other precomputed hash lists, because a secure salt is generated for each password.